-German and other EU students can start their studies either in the winter semester (usually at the end of October) or in the summer semester (usually at the end of April).
-Non-EU students can only start their studies in the winter semester.
-Please note that you will not find this programme in Trier University's application portal for a summer semester application if you are a non-EU student.
 These formal options aside, we STRONGLY recommend that you start your studies in our programme in the winter semester!
 The programme is structured in such a way that the introductory and propeadeutics courses are held in winter.
-A start in the summer semester for EU students would still be possible but quite a bit harder than the regular start in the winter semester.
+A start in the summer semester would still be possible but quite a bit harder than the regular start in the winter semester.